najam1997/bugbountyin90days/README.md

-sq# Conquering the process of Bug Bounty
+# Conquering the process of Bug Bounty
 Making this repository for beginners in bug bounty.
 Started: 1st Aug 2024